Caves of Andhra Pradesh

 Another natural wonder of Andhra Pradesh, Borra caves are located near Araku Valley

 at a distance of about 92 Km from Visakhapatnam.
 These caves are known as Gosthani among the locals as the rock formations inside the caves resembles udders of a cow.
 They also serve as a famous pilgrimage site due to the existence of a Shivalinga and an idol of Kamadenu.
 The caves are 1,400 metres above sea level and are known for the beautiful stalagmite and stalactite formations inside them.
 As far as historical importance of these caves is concerned, Paleolithic implements found in the year of 1807 are believed to be 1 million years old.
-To know more about the Borra caves, click here
+Visit to know more about the Borra caves

 Located at a distance of about 38 Km from Narasaraopet in Guntur district, Guthikonda Caves attract a lot of visitors every year on a regular basis.
 As per the locals, saints and maharishis used to meditate in these caves in ancient times due to their charm and natural beauty.
 Also known by the name of Dakshina Kasi, these caves are situated amidst the dense forest.
 Main attraction of these caves is the Guthikonda Bilam, where people used to live in an prehistoric era.

 Another natural marvel from the bucket of Kurnool district of Andhra Pradesh, Yaganti Caves are among one of the most famous tourist attractions of Andhra Pradesh.
 These caves are not only famous for their natural beauty but also for being the renowned pilgrimage site of the state.
 They are located at a distance of about 100 Km from Kurnool and have many natural caves in its vicinity.
 A main tourist attraction of Yaganti caves is the Sri Yaganti Uma Maheswara Temple, which attracts thousands of pilgrims on a regular basis.
 Caves of Yaganti are named as the Rokalla caves, Veera Brahman Caves, Venkateswara Caves and Sanka caves.
-To know more about the Yaganti caves, click here
+Visit to know more about the Yaganti caves

 Being one of the paramount tourist attractions of Vijaywada, Mogalarajapuram Caves attract numerous vacationers every year.
 These caves are known for the three cave temples dating back to the 5th century.
 However the caves are located in the city centre itself, they are in a ruined condition now.
 The idols of Lord Nataraja and Lord Vinayaka, situated in the temples of these caves make them religiously significant for the local people.
 In recent times, only one out of the three temples is in a good condition only.
 Another major attraction of this place is the Mogalarajapuram Temple, which is known to be one of the oldest temples of entire South India.